 by Dr. Scott Bolding | Sept.
 7, 2021

-Regardless of the severity of your TMJ disorder, what you eat can have a major impact on the healing/treatment process.
-Remember, like your jaw joint is like the other joints in your body.
-For example, if you injure your ankle or experience some pain in your knee, what do you do?
-Usually, you try to rest it as much as possible.
-You may try a knee brace or something to help support the joint.
-But the goal is to take as much pressure off of the joint as possible.
+What you eat with a TMJ disorder has a major impact on the healing/treatment process.
+Going on a soft food diet is usually recommended.
+A soft food diet gives your jaw joint a chance to rest.
+When treating any joint the goal is to take as much pressure off of the joint as possible.
 And when you experience pain in your jaw joint, you want to take a similar approach.
 You want to rest it.
 You don’t want to overwork it.
 You want to give it time to heal.
-That’s why it’s important to pay attention to what you eat when dealing with a TMJ disorder.
+That’s why it’s important to pay attention to what you eat with a TMJ disorder.

 Let's Get Back to Normal.